eberban/eberban/books/tour/src/morphology.md

 or __CCVC__.
 <!--In particular, they always have exactly two consonants and one or more vowels and/or apostrophes.-->

-Particles and roots starting with a vowel, **l, n** or **r** are technically preceded by a pause `'`, which may be omitted in writing if there are spaces alongside it.
+Particles and roots starting with a vowel or a sonorant are technically preceded by a pause `'`, which may be omitted in writing if there are spaces alongside it.
-They may never end with a non-coda consonant.
+They may never end with a non-sonorant.

 Borrowings have the same starting rules, but may end in any letter, always followed by a pause.